 Above the toilet, I hung a simple brass and acrylic wall shelf.
-I tried to keep the art more subtle to not fight with the wallpaper.
+I tried to keep the art (all from Minted) more subtle to not fight with the wallpaper.

 For the shower curtain, I again wanted something subtle with beautiful details.
 I went with this pink French tassel shower curtain that I think is just perfect (plus it is on sale, so you’ve got to love that)!
 It is hung on a brass curtain rod from Overstock.

 And now, let’s talk about the floors!
 I choose a hex tile with a flower pattern.
 I love it!
 It was a pain to install (just being honest!), but I think it adds a lot of character.

 I wanted to add some wood elements into the bathroom to warm it up.
 This wood stool is surprisingly rustic for the space, but I really think it adds the perfect texture to the white floors and walls.
 I made the tray in the bathtub, so stay tuned for a super simple DIY for that!
 The tray really elevates my bath time.
 Now I have somewhere for my book/tablet to watch a show- it’s amazing!

 The tile in the shower used to stop a few feet short of the ceiling.
 Now, it goes all the way to the ceiling and it makes them look so much taller!

 One of my favorite details of the room is the little cove we added with 2×4’s and corbels.
 Because the shower walls aren’t flush with the rest of the walls (since there is cement board behind the shower tile), we needed a way to break up the shower from the rest of the bathroom.
 This worked perfectly!